 People who already have bachelor's degrees and intend to enter the dietetics field are welcome to enroll in a dietetics program.
 Courses must be completed to meet ACEND requirements.
 College transcripts will need to be evaluated by the Department Chair or DPD program director and courses needed to meet ACEND requirements will be determined.
 After ACEND requirements have been met, a supervised practice component, either a DI, ISPP, or CP must be completed before permission will be granted to take the CDR registration examination for dietitians.
-Those individuals interested in continuing their education in dietetics at WCU should enroll as a second-degree student.
+Starting in 2024, attainment of a Masters degree will be required before CDR will grant an individual permission to complete the CDR registration examination for dietitians.
+Those individuals interested in continuing their education in dietetics at WCU should enroll as a seconddegree student.
 Call the Registrar's Office, (610) 436-3550, for admission and enrollment information.
 Contact the Department Chair or DPD program director for a transcript evaluation.